kobinabrandon/kobinabrandon/README.md

 - The first of these is an application of LLMs to a matter that is of personal significance to me.
 I hope that it'll make enough money to cover hosting and inference costs.
 The project will require me to do a lot of NLP work in Python, and heavy web-development with Go and HTMX, and it's currently my primary focus.

-- The second is a long-term experimental software engineering project aimed at addressing the fraught land registry systems in Ghana and other African countries.

 ### Other Interests
 - I'd like to contribute in some small way to the technological and economic advancement of my fellow Africans.